Friday the 13th: A New Beginning

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to The first residents are murdered by a masked killer wearing a hockey mask, launching the survival narrative as the body count begins and Tommy must confront his worst fear: Jason's return., moving from reaction to action.

 The Collapse moment at 69 minutes (75% through) represents the emotional nadir.
-Here, Dr. Matt is murdered and the halfway house becomes a slaughterhouse; Tommy has a complete mental breakdown, and Pam believes she will die as the killer corners the final survivors in the barn., illustrates the protagonist at their lowest point.
+Here, Dr. Matt is murdered and the halfway house becomes a slaughterhouse; Tommy has a complete mental breakdown, and Pam believes she will die as the killer corners the final survivors in the barn., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 80% of the runtime.
 The killer is revealed to be Roy Burns, a paramedic driven mad by Joey's death (his son), not Jason.
 This revelation reframes the entire narrative around cycles of trauma and violence rather than supernatural evil., demonstrating the transformation achieved throughout the journey.